 Introduction

-When given input data points, a support vector machine generates the hyperplane which in two dimensions is just a line that best divides the data points into two groups.
+Upon receiving input data points, a support vector machine constructs a hyperplane – which, in two-dimensional space, translates to a line – meticulously partitioning the data points into two distinct groupings.

 Types of Support Machine

-There are two varieties of Support Vector Machine (SVM): Linear SVM and Non-linear SVM.
+Support Vector Machines (SVM) come in two distinct variants: Linear SVM and Non-linear SVM.

-Non-linear SVM operates in the subsequent two steps:
+Non-linear SVM operates through the following consecutive steps:

 -